 At the beginning of college, I was not too much interested in crafting.
 Now I have three drawers of craft supplies in my apartment.
-One of my favorite DIY projects was a floral headband I created last summer, and I love to make collages and decorate canvas, mugs and glasses for friends.

 Along with my love for crafting, I also love making scrapbooks like travel journals as well as other collages.
 This is something I’ve loved since middle school, so it’s one of my favorite ways to get my creativity going on a relaxing weekend.

 While I haven’t had formal training in photography (besides my basic digital media class freshman year), I still love experimenting with taking interesting photos.
 I especially love to take photos of nature, fun places, people, and creative projects.
-I think as a blogger, photography is really important, but you don’t have to be a professional to learn to take amazing photos!
+I think as a blogger, photography is really important, but you don’t have to be a professional to learn to take amazing photos.

 10. Planning & Organizing